Footy Kits Battle

 Why you should care

 Group C with Brazil, Morocco and Haiti is brutal but not impossible.
 The Scotland-Brazil opening fixture is must-watch TV.
-Buy the shirt before the tournament — these are going to be hard to find by June.
+If the shirt makes your shortlist, use the buyer page and verify the exact product, seller, price, stock, delivery and returns; FKB does not set a tournament deadline.

 Buy and read more